-House committee approves bill to create commission on slavery reparations, supporters call it long overdue
+House panel approves bill to create commission on slavery reparations

 On Wednesday, the legislation’s supporters hailed the vote as a historic step forward.

-“Here we are today, marking up for the first time in the history of the United States of America any legislation that deals directly with the years and centuries of slavery of African American people who are now the descendants of those Africans,” said Rep. Sheila Jackson Lee (D-Tex.), who has introduced the legislation every Congress since its original sponsor Rep. John Conyers Jr. (D-Mich.) retired in 2017.
+“Here we are today, marking up for the first time in the history of the United States of America any legislation that deals directly with the years and centuries of slavery of African American people who are now the descendants of those Africans,” said Rep. Sheila Jackson Lee (D-Tex.), who has introduced the legislation in every Congress since its original sponsor Rep. John Conyers Jr. (D-Mich.) retired in 2017.
 She added that the bill would serve as a necessary first step on a “path to restorative justice.”

-Whether the bill will receive a vote by the full House is unclear and the legislation faces a steep climb to making it into law.
+Whether the bill will receive a vote by the full House is unclear, and the legislation faces a steep climb to making it into law.

 House Majority Leader Steny H. Hoyer (D-Md.) told reporters Wednesday that he will begin to consider when to schedule it for a floor vote, but it is unlikely to be considered soon.